Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 Change in Droppings

-Any changes to a parrot’s droppings signify something’s not quite right.
+Changes to a parrot’s droppings signify something is amiss.
 Healthy parrot feces should be green with white specks or streaks.
 A depressed parrot’s droppings may become:

 • Red.